TessaM97/atoll-paper/README.md

 The main workflow is organized into sequentially numbered notebooks:
 `010–020`: Data preprocessing
-`030`: Matching transects with the best BEWARE database entries Follow them in numerical order.
+`030`: Matching transects with the best BEWARE database entries Make sure you have updated  `DATA_DIR` in `src/settings.py` to point to your data storage folder.
+Follow the scripts/notebooks in numerical order.
 Each notebook contains detailed explanations.

 ## License